bjente/programmingproject-/README.md

 For this project I'd like to use a paper dispenser.
 Next to it, there is (a virtual) tree.
 If the user walks past the paper dispenser, the tree collapses a bit.

 ### **Difficulties**
 There are tons of difficulties in these sketches.
-How will I connect everything with eachother?
+How will I connect everything with each other?
 Will I succeed in hacking the everyday products?
 How will they be able to talk with my Arduino and Processing sketches?
 These are all questions that come to mind.
 Luckily, I have people who can help me with, for example hacking everyday projects.
 This is called 'circuit bending'.
 The programming is something that I can do completely on my own.
 The sketches are quite experimental and I don't know if I will succeed, but at least I want to try it.
 That's what this is about; trying.
 If I don't succeed, I have the option of doing a retake in june and just make three data visualizations in JavaScript.
 There is also perhaps a possibility to do a retake at my own academy.
 But since I really want to get started incorporating Arduino in my work, I want to try to make this a success.

 ### **Solution and necessities**
 First and foremost, I need to Arduino library for Processing.
 I already have that installed.
 Secondly I need to dive into building electrical circuits.
 I do have a workshop at my school where I can freely use electrical components and ask for help with these kind of projects.
+I need different kinds of sensors, which are also available at my academies workshop.

 ### **Planning**
 18 - 24 february: Getting started with Arduino and building electrical circuits, reading 'Arduino Projects Book'